decred/dcrdex/docs/wiki/Market-Making.md

 oscillations without needing to predict the market's direction.

 ### Basis Price

-The basis price for the market maker is calculated using the mid-gap of the market order book as a starting point.
-If oracles are available and the oracle weighting is greater than 0, the oracle price is factored into the basis price adjustment.

-In cases where the DEX market is empty:
-- If oracles are available and their weighting is greater than 0, the oracle rate is used.
-- If no oracles are available or their weighting is 0, the fiat rate is used.
-- If no fiat rate is available, the configuration's empty market rate is applied.
+If oracles are available for a market, the basis price is calculated as the volume-weighted average of the prices returned by the oracles.
+The available oracles can be viewed on the market maker settings screen.
+If no oracles are available, the basis price is determined using the fiat rates of both assets, which are fetched from the sources specified on the [Settings Panel](Header#settings-panel).

 ### Placements

 Placements refer to the settings and algorithm used by the market maker bot to strategically place buy and sell orders in the selected market.
+If the available balance is insufficient to place all orders, the bot will prioritize them accordingly.

 #### Quick Configuration

 Bison Wallet's market-making feature offers a Quick Configuration mode, allowing users to easily set up market maker placements and adjust key parameters.
-This mode utilizes the `Percent Plus` gap strategy, where the gap between buy and sell orders starts at the breakeven spread—the minimum spread required for a buy-sell pair to be profitable—and adds a user-defined profit threshold, calculated as a percentage of the mid-gap price.
+This mode utilizes the `Percent Plus` gap strategy, where the gap between buy and sell orders starts at the breakeven spread — the minimum spread required for a buy-sell pair to be profitable when accounting for network fees — and adds a user-defined profit threshold, calculated as a percentage of the basis price.
 Additionally, Quick Configuration mode includes an interactive visual aid, enabling users to fine-tune their settings with ease.

 <img src="./images/using-bison-wallet/mm-placements-quick.png" width="400" alt="">

 The following placement settings are available in Quick Configuration mode:

 * **Price Levels Per Side:** The number of steps or levels at which the bot will place orders on each side of the order book.
-* **Lots per Level:** The depth of each order, defined by the number of lots the bot allocates per price level.
+* **Lots per Level:** Quantity to be placed at each price level.
+As orders are matched, new orders will be placed to maintain this quantity.
 * **Profit Threshold:** Adjusts the spread by adding a margin to the breakeven spread, expressed as a percentage of the mid-gap price.
 * **Price Increment:** The price difference between consecutive order levels in the order book.